Mattel: Origins and early years

-In 1971, Mattel purchased The Ringling Bros. and Barnum & Bailey Circus from the Feld family for $40 million, whom Mattel kept on as management.
-Mattel sold the circus corporation by December 1973 although it was profitable; Mattel showed a $29.9 million loss in 1972.
+In 1971, Mattel purchased The Ringling Bros. and Barnum & Bailey Circus from the Feld family for $40 million, but it retained the Felds in a management capacity.
+After experiencing financial difficulties in 1972, Mattel sold the circus corporation, despite its profitability.

-In 1974, an investigation found Mattel guilty of issuing false and misleading financial reports, which led to the banishment of Elliot and Ruth Handler from the company they had founded.
+In 1974, an investigation found Mattel guilty of issuing false and misleading financial reports, which led to the ousting of Elliot and Ruth Handler from the company.

-Post-Handlers
+After the Handlers

-Arthur S. Spear, then a Mattel vice president, took control of the company in 1975 and returned the company to profitability in two years.
-In 1978, the Mattel Children's Foundation was founded.
-Ruth Handler sold her stock in 1980 and finally let go of the company she co-founded.
+Arthur S. Spear, then a vice president at Mattel, took control of the company in 1975 and returned it to profitability in two years.
+In 1978, the Mattel Children's Foundation was created.
+Ruth Handler sold her Mattel stock in 1980.